 We all know foodservice kitchens consume a ton of energy.
-With so many appliances involved in creating a menu, it’s crucial to invest in energy efficient kitchen equipment.
+With so many commerical appliances involved in creating a menu, it’s crucial to invest in energy efficient kitchen equipment.
 With inefficient equipment, you may be throwing away thousands of extra dollars each year.
-In this guide, we’ve shared a few of our favorite restaurant kitchen efficiency tips, so your operation can help conserve resources and save money.
+In this guide, we’ve shared a few of our favorite restaurant kitchen energy efficiency tips, so your operation can invest in equipment that helps conserve resources and save money.

 Cook with Smart Technology

 First, it’s important to consider and evaluate the most energy-intensive appliances in your kitchen, so that you maximize savings.
 When shopping for a new appliance, look for ENERGY STAR certification to ensure that it’s designed for efficiency and savings.

 Another form of smart technology is ventless equipment, allowing a kitchen to operate outside of the costly hood space.
 A traditional hood costs about $30 a day to operate, and installing a hood can cost a business up to $4,000 per linear foot.
 By utilizing ventless equipment, these costs are eliminated.

 To further save on energy costs, a restaurant can also invest in multi-functional equipment, where one oven is able to replace several pieces of equipment within a kitchen.
 This investment not only reduces energy consumption, but helps to streamline kitchen operation.

 Invest in a Self-Cleaning Oven